mariache/IT_Logger/README.md

 # IT Logger

-React application to track IT department tasks and issues.
-Uses JSON-Server as a mock backend.
+React/Redux application to track IT department tasks and issues.
+Uses JSON-Server as a mock backend and Redux for managing application state

 ## Usage